FortinetCloudCSE/azure-202-advanced/content/5_Chapter-Five/_index.md

 weight: 50
 ---

-In chapter five, the student will start managing network traffic from spoke to spoke (East-West) and from the spoke to the Internet (North/South).
+In this chapter manage network traffic from spoke to spoke (East-West) and from spoke to the Internet (North/South).
 This will be accomplished by creating firewall policies on the FortiGate NVAs.

 Progress Summary: